DHTMLX/docs-suite/docs/grid/configuration.md

 If the type of a column hasn't been set and the `numberMask` property is specified, the column type will be set as `type:number`.
 :::

-It can be set in two ways:
+The `numberMask` property can be specified in two ways:

 - as an *object* with the following properties:
     - ***prefix*** - renders a text before the resulting value